What is SPF, and how does it authorize sending servers?

 Here is the most common mistake, and the most insidious because it is silent.
 RFC 7208 requires that evaluating an SPF record trigger no more than 10 DNS lookups.
 Every include:, every a, every mx counts as at least one lookup — and an include can itself contain more, cascading.

-Add it up: Google Workspace consumes several lookups, your marketing provider a few, your billing tool more, your customer support more… and you cross 10 without noticing.
+The tally adds up fast: Google Workspace consumes several lookups, the marketing provider a few, the billing tool more, customer support more… and the count crosses 10 unnoticed.
 Beyond that, the receiver returns a permerror (permanent error): SPF fails entirely, as if it didn't exist.
-Your legitimate mail can then be flagged as suspect.
+Legitimate mail can then be flagged as suspect.

-The trap is nasty because the record looks correct and works fine as long as you stay under the bar — then one day you add one more provider, cross the limit, and everything breaks at once with no visible error.
-We cover diagnosis and causes in SPF: too many DNS lookups, and if you want to understand the error message itself, what an SPF permerror is walks you through it step by step.
+The trap is nasty because the record looks correct and works fine as long as the count stays under the bar — then one day a provider gets added, the limit falls, and everything breaks at once with no visible error.
+We cover diagnosis and causes in the SPF lookup limit, and for the error message itself, what an SPF permerror is walks through it step by step.

-The fix is called flattening: you replace greedy include: mechanisms with the corresponding ip4:/ip6: blocks, resolved once and for all.
-You save lookups at the cost of maintenance: if the provider changes its IPs, you have to regenerate.
+The fix is called flattening: greedy include: mechanisms give way to the corresponding ip4:/ip6: blocks, resolved once and for all.
+The lookups are saved at the cost of maintenance: when the provider changes its IPs, the record has to be regenerated.
 It's a trade-off to manage, explained in detail in our guide on flattening an SPF record.

 Common traps beyond lookups